 Americans are all binary in their thinking, assuming that either the Union holds or it’s war, but here in Canada we understand that done right, it doesn’t have to be the apocalypse.
 It could be more like an amicable divorce, an occasion for relief, not fixing bayonets.
 Some times, you just have to throw in the towel, that’s all.
 Heck, at the height of the Separatist movement here in 1995, when the Parti Québécois looked good to win its epochal referendum to split from Canada, I parted ways with all my enlightened friends in hoping most fervently that they’d simply go ahead and get it over with.
-It seemed sensible, that’s all – look, if you positively hate my guts and can’t stand living with me, feeling that every compromise you have to make in order to keep on being room mates is like a dagger in your heart, I’ve got zero interest in making you live with me.
+It seemed sensible, that’s all – look, if you positively hate my guts and can’t stand living with me, feeling that every compromise you have to make in order to remain as a room mate is like a dagger in your heart, I’ve got zero interest in making you live with me.
 You think you don’t need anybody to split the rent and help with the power bill, fine, go get your own joint, and let’s shake on it and part like adults, all civil and no hard feelings, right?
 I’ll just have to do my best to muddle on without you.

 I was thus looking forward to it as the vote approached.
 If it’s really what you want, then be gone with you, I thought.
 Let’s just settle this.
 I was pretty near as bitter as Premier Parizeau when the result was an excruciatingly narrow mandate to stay.
 Crap!
 So close!
 I remain, to this day, a dyed-in-the-wool separatist, and if I had my way, English Canada would have its own referendum and send Quebec on its merry way toward the broad, sunlit uplands of glorious self-determination, and freedom from the piggish oppression of we Anglophone swine.
 Off you go!
 Bon Voy-a-gee!!
 Don’t forget to pick up your share of the tab on your way out!
 Oh, and good luck in your unilateral negotiations with the United Fucking States!*